pipoe2h/nutanix-nke/stash/README.md

     EOF
     ```

+4. Create Objects secret and Stash repository using Kubernetes Kustomize.
+You must be in the directory with the generated YAML files.

+    ```shell
+    $ kubectl apply -k .

+    secret/objects-stash created
+    repository.stash.appscode.com/objects-repo created
+    ```

 ## Backup

 There is a demo application available in the `backup` folder ([file](backup/demo-workload-deployment.yaml)).
 The application is just a simple deployment with three replicas that have mounted a PVC.
 A file is written in the PVC for Stash to backup into Objects.